toggledbits/PluginTools/README.md

 ## Getting To Work

 Once your startup code returns, your plugin is sitting waiting for something to happen.
 You need to add code to react to things that your plugin needs to act on.
 These may include:
-1. Time-based events, for example, handling the expiration of an interval timer;
+1. Time-based tasks, done by handling the expiration of interval timers;
-2. Device-based events, for example, handling a change in the state of a device you are monitoring;
+2. Device-based events, done by handling changes in the state of devices you are monitoring;
-3. Handle an HTTP request made to the Vera with the plugin identified as the target to answer the request;
+3. Handling an HTTP request made to the Vera with the plugin identified as the target to answer the request;
-3. Actions, for example, a request from the user/UI to perform some task the plugin is capable of performing.
+3. Actions on the plugin device(s), for example, a request from the user/UI to perform some task the plugin is capable of performing.

 If you don't do any of the above, your plugin basically runs at startup and does nothing else, so it's very rare that a plugin won't need to have code to handle at least one of the above conditions.

+Note that with the exception of the time-based tasks, these events are all asynchronous--you have no idea when they are coming, you just handle them when they come up.

 ## Additional Framework Functions

-The framework provides a set of utility functions under the `PFB` global object that you can call from your module.
+The framework provides a set of utility functions under the `PFB` global object that you can call from your plugin's Lua module.

 ### Time Delays and Intervals